Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Broadband reflection matrix

+Interestingly, numerical simulations show that the off-diagonal energy is now mainly due to multiple scattering events taking place \lc{at depths which are shallower than} the focal plane.
+While the monochromatic FR matrices did show a similar off-diagonal energy whatever the speckle level [see Figs.~\ref{fig:focusing1}(d$_1$,d$_3$)], the broadband one now exhibit\lc{s} a larger off-diagonal energy in the high speckle regime [see the comparison between Figs.~\ref{fig:focusing1}(d$_2$) and (d$_4$)].
+This observation is quantitatively confirmed by investigating the broadband CMP intensity profile in Fig.~\ref{fig:focusing1} \lc{(c)}.
+It now displays a confocal, steep peak mainly due to single scattering on top of a \rev{lower but wider} \rev{pedestal} linked to multiple scattering.
+The relative amplitude of the multiple scattering background with respect to single scattering is larger in the high speckle regime.
+In Sec.~\ref{sec6}, we will show how to map \lc{this relative amplitude quantitatively, and demonstrate its sensitivity to} speckle level.

-The \la{improvement in transverse resolution can also be seen in} the broadband CMP intensity profile displayed in Fig.~\ref{fig:2Dcommon}(c)\la{, and in} its \al{cross-section} shown in Fig.~\ref{fig:focusing2}(b$_3$).
-Compared to the monochromatic regime [Fig\la{s}.~\ref{fig:2Dcommon}(b) and ~\ref{fig:focusing2}(a2)], \la{the CMP cross-section now displays} a confocal, steep peak on top of a flat multiple scattering background.
-Surprisingly, although we are in a broadband regime, the 2D focal spot in Fig.~\ref{fig:2Dcommon}\mat{(c)} still exhibits a cigar-like shape.
-To understand the reason for this \la{, we now express the ensemble average of the CMP intensity profile \eqref{paraxial} in the broadband regime under the paraxial approximation (see Supplementary Section S2):}
+Experimentally, the improvement in transverse resolution of the single scattering contribution can also be seen in the broadband CMP intensity profile displayed in Fig.~\ref{fig:2Dcommon}(c)\la{, and in} its \al{cross-section} shown in Fig.~\ref{fig:focusing2}(b$_3$).
+Nevertheless, although we are in a broadband regime, the 2D focal spot in Fig.~\ref{fig:2Dcommon}\mat{(c)} still exhibits a cigar-like shape.
+To illustrate why this is expected, \la{, we now express the ensemble average of the CMP intensity profile \eqref{paraxial} in the broadband regime under the paraxial approximation~\cite{lambert_phd}:}

 \la{where \mat{$A$} is a constant.
-Equation\ \ref{IrDr_fromRrDr3} shows that, in} the broadband regime, the CMP intensity profile corresponds to the sum over the frequency bandwidth of the incoherent input-output PSF $|\overline{H}_\text{in}|^2 \al{\stackrel{\Delta x}{\circledast}} |\overline{H}_\text{out}|^2$.
-This explains why \la{the axial resolution has not been improved by the time gating process, as it was for the broadband FR matrix (Eq.~\ref{Rrr_intermsofh_eq3}).} Nevertheless, the CMP intensity evolution along $\Delta x$ \la{still offers a way to estimate the transverse resolution of the imaging PSF in the broadband regime.
-Indeed,} Fig.~\ref{fig:focusing2}(b3) shows that the transverse resolution remains far from being optimized: $\overline{w }_x (\Delta f) \sim 0.5$ mm $>>$ $\delta x_0(f_c) \sim 0.25$ mm.
+Equation\ \eqref{IrDr_fromRrDr3} shows that,} unlike traditional speckle statistics~\cite{Wagner1983}, the CMP intensity profile essentially eliminates the phase components of the wave-field and yields a sum over the frequency bandwidth of the incoherent input-output PSF $|\rev{\overline{H}_\textrm{in}}|^2 \al{\stackrel{\Delta x}{\circledast}} |\rev{\overline{H}_\textrm{out}}|^2$.
+This explains why \la{the axial resolution in Fig.~\ref{fig:2Dcommon}(c) has not been improved by the time gating process, as \lc{was} the case for the broadband FR matrix (Eq.~\ref{Rrr_intermsofh_eq3}).} Nevertheless, the CMP intensity evolution along $\Delta x$ still offers a way to estimate the transverse resolution of the imaging PSF in the broadband regime.
+Indeed, Fig.~\ref{fig:focusing2}(b3) shows that the transverse FWHM of $\overline{I}_\textrm{av}(\rm,\Delta \mathbf{r}\al{,\Delta f}) $ ($ \sim 0.5$ mm) remains \lc{far from} \rev{optimal} ($\delta x_0(f_c) \sim 0.25$ mm).